mirkokiefer/diff-merge-patch/README.md

 ```

 ##Ordered Lists
-Ordered Lists are represented as JavaScript Arrays as well.
-As opposed to Sets diff/merge/patch for Ordered Lists considers the order of elements.
+Ordered lists are represented as JavaScript Arrays as well.
+As opposed to sets diff/merge/patch for ordered lists considers the order of elements.

 ##Ordered Sets
 Ordered Sets are similar to Ordered Lists except that all elements are globally unique.
 This allows diff/merge/patch to consider position changes of elements.
-In Ordered Lists position changes can only be seen as a delete and insert of the same element.
+In ordered lists position changes can not be recognized and are only seen as a delete and insert of the same element.

 Ordered Sets are represented as JavaScript arrays: